mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 While migrations run, it’s important to look out for errors in the console, even if the standard output is quite noisy:
 * Python errors with a stack trace are unlikely at this stage of the development, since it means that the code encountered a scenario that it’s unable to manage.
 If something is broken in the `fluent.migrate` package, or there are issues with Python dependencies, the migration should stop at the very beginning.
-* For Mercurial, one potential error scenario is a push that would create a new head in the remote repository.
+* For Mercurial, one potential error scenario is a push that would create a new head in the remote repository (`abort: push creates new remote head`, followed by a changeset ID).
 The script automatically pulls from the remote repository before running migrations, and Pontoon’s sync is disabled, so that shouldn’t happen, unless a previous migration failed to push to remote and left unsynced local commits.
+In this case, the easiest solution is to clone the repository for this locale from scratch, and run the migration only for that specific locale.

 ## Re-enable Sync in Pontoon